pulumi/customer-managed-deployment-agent/agent-images/README.md

 1. Create a new stack: `pulumi stack init {stackname}`
 1. Run the following commands to add the relevant configuration values:
     - `pulumi config set aws:region {region}` - This does not have to be the same region that you built the AMI in
-    - `pulumi config set deploymentAccessToken {token} --secret` - this is the access token that you were shown when you created the runner pool at the beginning of this process
+    - `pulumi config set runnerAccessToken {token} --secret` - this is the access token that you were shown when you created the runner pool at the beginning of this process
     - (Optional) `pulumi config set vpcId {vpcid}` - the VPC you want the EC2 instance to run in.
 If you don't set this it will run in the default VPC for your account.
     - (Optional) `pulumi config set instanceType {instanceType}` - the instance type of the EC2 instance you want to run.
 If you don't set this it will default to `t3.small`.
 1. Run `pulumi up` and select the `yes` option if you are happy with the set up.